KeldOelykke/FailFast/README.md

 				failer.failCONDITIONAL(FAILER_USER_ARGUMENTS));
 			}

-Your code still owns the control point.
+Note!
 Sometimes this section is collapsed into a single function call.
-This is however not an optimal solution, since the call - encapsulates the control point and therefore - requires all information as arguments, even if the CONDITIONAL is false.
+This is NOT an optimal solution, since the 1 call encapsulates the control point and therefore requires all information as arguments; even if the CONDITIONAL is false.
 The result is 1 expensive one-liner without much room for customizations.

+With this library your code still owns the control point.

 So how does this look like?
 The library offers many checker-failer pairs e.g.